parmentelat/mac-notebook/README.md

 done
 ```

-## finder
+## finder: create a macos app

-using Automator, you can easily create a native macos application that wraps `macnb-open`, and so have double-clicking on a `ipynb` file trigger this function.
+Using Automator, you can easily create a native macos application that wraps `macnb-open`, and so have double-clicking on a `ipynb` file trigger this function.

 Under automator: